All Areas of Family Law

 Hablamos Español

-For a Free Phone Consultation
+For a Phone Consultation

 Family law issues not only present legal challenges but also can take an emotional toll on a family.
 Whether you are going through a divorce, facing a paternity issue, or trying to resolve a dispute over your children or your property, we can provide sensitive, ethical, and cost-efficient representation.
 At the Law Offices of Carmen G. Soto, we are familiar with all of the complexities and nuances that can arise in a family law matter in Broward County.
 We recognize how much may be at stake for the spouses and potentially their children, and we are committed to finding a solution that will protect your interests and further your goals.
 We offer flexible payment plans, and our staff speaks Spanish.
 Put Carmen Soto’s 18 years of experience to work for you by contacting us today.